RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab15.md

 ![Click Workspace](images/click_workspace.png)

 ## Editing code in your workspace
 If you have experience with Visual Studio Code, the look and feel of your workspace should be familiar.
-Click **Explorer** Icon in the left-hand pane (two sheets of paper with the corner folded over).
+Click the **Explorer** Icon in the left-hand pane (two sheets of paper with the corner folded over).
 You'll notice the `openshift-tasks` project has been imported for you. *Now, what was our task again?* Ah yes, increasing code coverage.
 Happily, we already have the code for an additional unit test handy, but it's currently disabled.
 Hit **Ctrl+P** (or **Cmd+P** on a Mac) and enter `UserResourceTest.java`.

 *If you're having trouble with the shortcut, you can expand the file explorer to* `openshift-tasks/src/test/java/org/jboss/as/quickstarts/tasksrs/service/UserResourceTest.java`.